void

 Liskowiec is mentioned 10 times in The Good Soldier Švejk.

-Liskowiec saw a visit by the brigade for an overnight stay.
-It is described how billeting works, both on the account of accommodation and food.
-The mayor was not very cooperative to start with, Liskowiec was nothing but penury.
+Liskowiec was a place the brigade chose for an overnight stay.
+The process of billeting is described, both regarding accommodation and food.
+The mayor was not very cooperative at first; Liskowiec was nothing but penury.
 His attitude changed when Švejk asked him where the nearest tree was.
 The supply of food was rather meagre: the cow they bought from the Jew Nathan is unforgettably described.
-Otherwise it's a tale of lice and Švejk's interminable monologues.
-The men got into the village very late at night, accompanied by barking dogs, and had to leave half past six the morning after.
+Otherwise, it is a tale of lice and Švejk's interminable monologues.
+The men arrived in the village very late at night, accompanied by barking dogs, and had to leave at half past six the next morning.
 The staff were billeted in the vicarage and the soldiers in a distillery.

 Background